Lakeview standout golfer, straight-A student named ‘Student Athlete of the Week’

 “I picked up on it really fast,” Schick said.
 “It kind of runs in the family, too.
 My whole family golfs, so I’ve been around it my whole life.
 Just never really played.”

 “I’m really excited,” she added.
 “It’s my senior year.
-I’m the #1 player.
+I’m the number one player.
 I’ve worked really hard.
-My hard work has payed off finally, so I’m feeling good.”
+My hard work has paid off finally, so I’m feeling good.”

 “I feel like softball really helped me kind of have a sturdy golf swing,” she said.

-Number one on the course and #1 in the classroom.
+Number one on the course and number one in the classroom.
 Schick is ranked first in her class and carries a 4.0 GPA.
 She is also a full-time student at Youngstown State and will have two years of college completed by graduation.

 “For me, academics have always come first,” Schick said.
 “Sports is more of a reward.
 So, once I’ve finished my academics and my schoolwork and I know I’m doing well at that, then I can go to the driving range or go to the field and practice.”